Our Team.

 Chief Advancement Officer

-Chris and his wife Lindsey reside in Marblehead, MA with their two daughters Brooklyn and Scotland.
+Chris currently reside in Marblehead, MA with his wife Lindsey and their two daughters, Brooklyn and Scotland.

 Contact Jenna at: